 - Course-specific access – allow access to anyone who is a

-member of the group students-part1b, students-part2general,
+member of the group students-part1b, all-cl-users, or cl-supervisors:

 - Password access (non-Raven) – deactivate Raven and allow